krnwonseungee/p2-guide/BSlugs_meansgirls.md

 Kady:  I knew how this would be solved in the wild *(people shouting)*:  Use semicolons!
 No, don’t use them!
 Use ember!
 No backbone!
 You suck at programming!
 No you do!
 You’re fired!… etc.
 Kady: but at DBC, things were different, all of the feedback had to be Actionable, Specific and Kind.

+###*Become amazing at github, feel the pain of merge conflicts*

+Gretchen: You didn't solve your merge conflict.
+You can't sit with us unless you solve your merge conflict.
+Regina: Whatever, that's not a real thing.
+Gretchen:  You can't sit with us!
+*(regina awkwardly slinks away)*